 Sometimes when you use Gmail, Outlook or Yahoo email address on a website contact form or as a part of Private email Unified Mail tool the attempt to access your account may be blocked.
 This is because some of the most popular free email services reject successful login attempts, originating from unusual locations.
-In this guide you will find tips and tricks on how to temporary disable this restriction or add our server to whitelist.
+In this guide, you will find tips and tricks on how to temporarily disable this restriction or add our server to the whitelist.

 When the geolocation block was triggered, Suspicious sign in prevented email should appear in Gmail’s inbox, such as this one:

-3. In case emails are still not sent from your website/application, an additional confirmation of permissions might be needed.
+For any other cases or if emails are still not sent from your website/application, additional confirmation of permissions might be needed.
 In order to proceed, you need to use or fix App password as shown here.

-In order to deal with Outlook extra security challenge you'll need to mark Private email server as a trusted device in Recent activity section inside of security settings area in your outlook.com account.
+In order to deal with Outlook extra security challenge you'll need to mark your hosting server as a trusted device in Recent activity section inside of security settings area in your outlook.com account.

 You need to follow these instructions:

-1. Click on the Gear icon at the top right corner of your outlook.com interface and select Options item in Settings drop-down menu:
+1. Login to your Outlook account and click on the username at the top right corner of your interface and select My profile:

-2. On the next screen, click on the first item - Account details (password, addresses, time zone):
+2. On the next screen, click on the Security tab:

-5. A list of recent events related to accessing your Microsoft account will appear.
-If there are several Security challenges, identify the legitimate one by the timestamp and the origin of the IP address.
+4. A list of recent events related to accessing your Microsoft account will appear.

 This is it!